ktsakalozos/layered-gobblin-charm/README.md

 from the [Gobblin wiki](https://github.com/linkedin/gobblin/wiki)

 ## Usage
-This charm is uses the hadoob base layer and the hdfs interface to pull its dependencies and act as a client to a hadoop namenode:
+This charm is uses the Hadoob base layer and the HDFS interface to pull its dependencies and act as a client to a Hadoop namenode.
+Here is how to deploy the Hadoop infrastructure:

     juju deploy apache-hadoop-datanode datanode
     juju deploy apache-hadoop-namenode namenode